alanthekiwi/ClipboardNormalizer/README.md

 ### Extra

-If you're on windows, you can rename the `.py` extension to `.pyw` to hidee the console because this application is meant to be a headless one.
+If you're on windows, you can rename the `.py` extension to `.pyw` to hide the console because this application is meant to be a headless one.

 If you're planning to freeze the source to an executable.
 I'd recommend [PyInstaller](https://www.pyinstaller.org/).
 Run the following command for the best results: